pierre-pvln/compose-services/rpi3/create_host.md

 Installing the image
 - Download image raspberry pi 3 debian image
-- Put it on SD card using Ether (from etcher.io)
+- Put it on SD card using Etcher (from etcher.io)
-- Make shore that terminal, keyboard en netwerkcable is connected
+- Make shore that terminal, keyboard en netwerkcable are connected to raspberry
 - Insert SD card in raspberry pi3 and power up.

 Raspberry will boot to graphical user interface.